Top 5 FNP Exam Study Tips

 Identify what the question is asking.
 What is the NP’s focus?
 What is the patient’s problem, issue, or “chief complaint?”
 If you struggle with finding the topic, read the last sentence first and then read the stem or scenario again.
 This “backwards approach” ensures you know what the question is asking before you read the whole question.
 When you read it again “normally,” you will recognize important clues that may make answering the question easier.
 Differentiate between the actual topic and the distracting information.
 Review each answer choice carefully and determine whether or not it answers the question asked.

-The FNP certification exam is timed; you have ~60 seconds per question.
+The FNP certification exams are timed.
+The ANCC FNP exam is a total of 3.5 hours and the AANP FNP exam is a total of 3 hours.
+There are 175 questions on the ANCC FNP exam and 150 questions on the AANP FNP exam.
+You will have approximately 60 seconds to spend on each exam question.
 However, you should take your time answering practice questions.
 Slow down.
 Pay attention.
 This initial practice allows you to focus on question structure and the logic behind answering the question.

 Taking a comprehensive set of FNP exam practice questions helps you in four ways: